callumlocke/esbox/README.md

 ## Magic imports

-For a number of popular libraries, you can just `import` them without the need to install them first.
+You can `import` a number of popular npm packages without needing to install them first.

-This includes lodash, bluebird, chalk, chai, express, request – and anything else listed under `dependencies` in esbox's own [package.json](./package.json).
+This includes lodash, bluebird, chalk, chai, express, request – and anything else listed under `dependencies` in [ESBox's own package.json](./package.json).

-This is made possible by rewiring `require()` to use esbox's own node_modules folder as an extra possible module source.
-(Your own locally installed modules still take precedence if found.)
+This is made possible by rewiring `require()` to use ESBox's own node_modules folder as an extra possible module source.
+(Locally installed modules relative to your script still take precedence if found.)

-For example, a script like this just works in esbox:
+For example, a script like this _just works_ in ESBox:

 ```js
 import cheerio from 'cheerio';